 Problems and solutions

 Problems in bamboo nomenclature have usually arisen because no adequate type was defined for a particular bamboo name, which was consequently misinterpreted, or because earlier names were overlooked and later names came into widespread use instead.
 Clarification of the typification, i.e. defining a type that will fix the application of a name, is often sufficient to clear up such problems.
-This method has for example recently been applied in Bambusa bambos, to sort out the confusion over whether that name should really be applied to the Indian thorny bamboo or to Bambusa vulgaris instead.
+This method has for example been applied in Bambusa bambos, to sort out the confusion over whether that name should really be applied to the Indian thorny bamboo or to Bambusa vulgaris instead.
 A recognizable and well preserved type from Sri Lanka has been designated, one of Hermann’s collections from c.
 1672 - 1677, from which it would appear Linnaeus described the first bamboo name ever validly published, Arundo bambos L., in 1753.

 Since 1994 the powerful process of nomenclatural conservation and rejection have been expanded and applied more widely.
 Applying this process, the use of a later name can now be sanctioned even though it is technically incorrect, on the grounds that it has become widely used.
 This is a stronger measure than typification and is proving very useful in the bamboos to sort out conflicts between technically correct names and more widely used names that were published later.
 In this way an overlooked name that was published earlier, and thus strictly has priority, is basically binned on the grounds that it is not very widely used, and it is best forgotten.
 Either that name is listed as rejected, or the more widely used name is listed as conserved, depending upon the particular circumstances.
 Bambusa was conserved long ago against the earlier name Bambos.
 Thyrsostachys siamensis has more recently been conserved against the earlier, but largely overlooked name Thyrsostachys regia.

 The conservation or rejection of the name has to be proposed in the journal Taxon and a committee of leading botanists has to be convinced that the procedure is fully justified.
 Sometimes they can instead approve a less dramatic alternative solution to the problem, and formally endorse some other action, as in Pleioblastus viridistriatus, where the Committee declared that Bambusa viridistriata André is indeed the same name as Bambusa viridistriata Regel.
 Therefore it, and names based on it are not illegitimate, and can be used, although authorship should be given as Regel.
 Arundinaria auricoma and names based on it are no longer required.
-This is well summarised in the TROPICOS results for an Expanded Search on Bambusa viridistriata, cf. IPNI.
+This is well summarised in the TROPICOS results for a Search on Bambusa viridistriata, cf. IPNI.

 Additional sources of information

-Types are included in the W3TROPICOS database at Missouri Botanical Garden
+• Types are included in the TROPICOS database at Missouri Botanical Garden

-Proposals to conserve or reject names have been included in a database at the Smithsonian Institution |
+• Proposals to conserve or reject names are listed in an online database at the Smithsonian Institution

 Examples of recent nomenclatural actions:

-- PDF link to full paper, abstract or draft in Adobe Acrobat
+• PDF link to full paper, abstract or draft in Adobe Acrobat

-- Subs. journal subscription required.
+• Subs. journal subscription required.

 Xia, N. H. & Stapleton, C. M. A. (1997).
 Typification of Bambusa bambos (Gramineae, Bambusoideae).
 Kew Bull.
 52(3): 693–698.
 PDF (Draft) Includes image of type.